theJohnCode/React-todo-app/README.md

 3. Commit your changes with meaningful commit messages.
 4. Push your branch to your forked repository.
 5. Open a pull request against the main branch of this repository.

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration for project design
-- etc.

----

-Please ensure that you have the correct repository URL and that you follow the actual structure and naming conventions of your Laravel backend repository when creating your README.md file.
-Additionally, update the features, getting started instructions, and any other relevant sections to accurately reflect your project's details.